willsterling/hello-world/README.md

 I'm an ex-math teacher turned developer who's always excited to create something new and vaulable, and to learn the likewise.
 My other passion-profession is music and music production.
-In my free time or "me" time, you may catch me reading novels or self-help books, practicing a martial arts move, watching a Marvel movie, or napping.
+In my free time/"me" time, you can catch me reading self-help books, practicing martial arts, watching a Marvel movie, or napping REALLY hard.

 P.S.
 I love dogs and own arguably the most adorable one on earth, "Hershey".